utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-server-responses.md

 warning: false
 ---

 Server stubs enable you to simulate internal server errors and other 5xx responses on your mock server.
-A 5xx response status code indicates the server cannot complete the request (for example, if your API is unavailable).
+A 5xx response status code indicates the server can't complete the request (for example, if your API is unavailable).
 Instead of adding a 5xx error scenario to each endpoint stub in your mock server, you can add one or more server stubs.

 A server stub simulates a server error scenario with the 5xx response status code you specify.
 You can set one server response to be active at a time.
 Your mock server will return the active server response for all requests.
 This enables you to test how other applications react when receiving a 5xx response from your API.